 - The date and day change sometime between 0:00 am and 5:30 am hours or a little later.

-- Do not set the date using the pushers when time is between 9:00 pm and 5:30 am.
-Doing so could damage the movement, and the date may not swap the the following day.
+- Do not set the date using the pushers between 9:00 pm and 5:30 am as it can damage the movement, and the date may not change correctly the next day.

-- Do not turn the hands counter-clockwise when the date calendar is set to the 1st date of the month.
-Doing so could damage the movement.
+- Please do not turn anti-clock ways the hands when on date calendar is the 1st date of the month as it can damage the movement.

 Completing the Setup

-Once you have adjusted the watch, push the crown gently into the watch while screwing back.
-Do it until it stops rotating.
+Once you have finished adjusting the watch time, date, etc, push the crown gently into the watch and screw it back until it stops.
 Your watch is now ready to wear.

-If you have a collection of automatic watches, and like to wear different models daily, a watch winder is a great option.
+If you have a collection of automatic watches and like to wear different models daily, we recommend an automatic watch winder.
 There are numerous models in the market.
-These devices have a small electrical motor that rotates the watch continuously so that it never runs out of power.
+These devices have a small electrical motor that rotates the watches continuously so that it never runs out of power.